nmadd/AC3.3/lessons/computer-science/intro-to-ds&a/intro-to-ds&a-exercises.md

 For each of these questions, solve it and then ask yourself 'what is the Big O runtime?'.
-Add your answer in a comment on the page.
 Then ask your self: 'is there a way this can be solved more efficiently?'

 ### Third Largest In Array
 Write a function called `thirdLargest` that takes in an array of numbers as an argument and returns the third largest number.